One of your employees has just told you that they have been summoned for jury duty. What do you do?

 If the employee is exempt (in most cases paid a salary), and they miss part of a workweek for jury duty, you should not dock their pay, as this would put their exempt status at risk under the FLSA.
 The FLSA only allows certain reasons for docking pay for working a partial week, and jury duty is not one of them.
 If the exempt employee has missed a full week or multiple weeks for jury duty, the FLSA allows that you may dock their pay for the entire week or weeks.

 For employers that pay the difference between the jury duty fee that the employee receives and their regular salary, it is permissible to offset the exempt employee’s wages by their jury duty payment without jeopardizing their exempt status.
 For example: Jean is an exempt employee.
 She serves two full days on jury duty, and she is paid $40 for each day that she serves.
 It is permissible under FLSA rules to dock $80 from her pay for that week.

 Even if your organization is not required to pay jury duty for nonexempt employees, employers can choose to pay for time off up to a maximum number of days.
 Some employers will pay the difference between the jury duty fee that was paid directly to the employee and their regular wages for that day.
-Consider developing a policy that addresses issues such as payment for time off, whether documentation is required, whether the employee is required to come back to work if excused early for the day, and under what circumstances the employer will request that the employee be excused due to their absence being a hardship.
+Consider developing a paid time off policy for small business, whether documentation is required, whether the employee is required to come back to work if excused early for the day, and under what circumstances the employer will request that the employee be excused due to their absence being a hardship.